tgoraknath/lab2/README.md

 The following **required** functionality is completed:

 * [ ] User can **search for news article** by specifying a query and launching a search.
 Search displays a grid of image results from the New York Times Search API.
+* [ ] User can click on "settings" which allows selection of advanced search options to filter results User can configure advanced search filters such as:
+    Begin Date (using a date picker)
+* [] Subsequent searches have any filters applied to the search results
 * [ ] User can tap on any image in results to see the full text of article **full-screen**
 * [ ] User can **scroll down to see more articles**.
 The maximum number of articles is limited by the API search.